Blog Customer FeedbackWhat Are Feature Requests? The Complete Guide for SaaS

 Conclusion

-Canny is a reasonable 23tool23 alternative for enterprises.
+Canny is a reasonable feature request software for enterprises.
 They are SOC2 certified, support paying by invoice & have advanced moderation features.

 They offer a free plan that limits you to 100 posts.
 Furthermore, the most useful features are on the $399/mo plan, so it can get even quite expensive.